MayankMohit/linux-command-line-journey/chapters/Chapter1.md

 # Chapter 1 – What is the Shell?

 Welcome to the Linux world!
-Before we start typing commands like a pro, we need to understand **what’s going on behind the scenes** when we use Linux.
+Before we start typing commands like a pro, we need to understand **what’s going on behind the scenes** when we use Linux. **Don't worry I will make it fun.**

 ---